 “The ocean stirs the heart, inspires imagination and brings eternal joy to the soul.” ~ Robert Wyland

-During that time I got the opportunity to film my own class!
+During that time I got the opportunity to film my own class.
 I decided to share my exploration of the fluid potential of movement.
-This is something I practice and teach and is inspired by my love of the ocean and my own need to remember to move fluidly.
+This is something I practice and teach and is inspired by my love of the ocean and water and my own need to remember to move fluidly.
 I called the class, Ocean Motion.

-Now, much of this fluid movement is about the spine and there are technical things to talk about regarding the proper function of the spine which I also teach, but that wasn’t the focus of my class or this blog.
+Much of this fluid movement is about the spine and there are technical things to talk about regarding the function of the spine which I also teach, but that wasn’t the focus of my class or this blog.
 My focus is to introduce some imagery to connect to the fluid movement capabilities of the spine and body.
 However, one might find some “sticky” spots in this practice as we don’t often move our spine in the variety of ranges it has.
-We may want to work on gaining some more movement in those sticky areas.
+We may want to work on gaining some skillful movement in those sticky areas.
 For example, my upper and lower spine can feel quite rigid and don’t move so easily at times and I can feel that when I perform this fluid spinal movement.
-I continue to improve with some skillful practice, breathing, mindfulness of daily habits, etc. Is my spinal movement perfect?
-No. But if I get caught up in thinking everything has to be perfect, I actually get more rigid — mentally and physically.
+But if I get caught up in thinking everything has to be perfect, I actually get more rigid — mentally and physically.
 So it’s a balance to work on the skills that allow for movement in this fluid manner without looking for perfection.

-Thankfully, Jules ended up filming a fabulous class called “Slinky Spine” that broke down the specific movement of the spine and gave some fantastic ways to work on finding articulation through the whole spine.
-I don’t have that video to share here, but here is Jules sharing something similar.
+Jules filmed a fabulous class called “Slinky Spine” that broke down the specific movement of the spine and gave some fantastic ways to work on finding articulation through the whole spine.
+Here is Jules sharing something similar.
 If you discover some parts of the spine that don’t move as much as others, perhaps practice these great skills from Jules some days and on other days do some Ocean Motion play.
 It takes some practice but if you stick with it, your brain and body will start to remember.
 After all, this fluid movement ability is built into us.
 We just need to be reminded.

 Back to my inspiration for Ocean Motion…

-Several years ago when I was playing in the ocean in Cancun, Mexico (because I never stopped playing in the water!), I was kneeling on the ocean floor with the water up to my shoulders looking through the crystal clear water at the fish swimming around me.
+Several years ago when I was playing in the ocean in Cancun, Mexico (because I never stopped playing in the water), I was kneeling on the ocean floor with the water up to my shoulders looking through the crystal clear water at the fish swimming around me.
 The waves were very gentle.
 I let my body get loose with just enough support of my legs to not fall over.
-What I felt was the fluid like motion of my body being moved by the water.
+I felt my body being moved by the water.
 My arms and spine made sweeping movements like seaweed.
-It reminded me of our fluid movement ability and I began connecting to that ability more in my yoga and pilates practice.
+It reminded me of our fluid movement ability and I began connecting to that ability more in my movement practices.

 Exploring Ocean Motion